right-rudder/la-flight/src/content/blog/how-airplanes-defy-gravity-the-magic-of-lift.md

 If you're ready to explore the world of aviation and take your first steps toward becoming a pilot, LA Flight Academy is here to guide you on your journey.
 Take a look at our [programs](/programs) and let's defy gravity together!

-To learn more about how LAFA can help you achieve your aviation goals, visit their [website](/) and take the first step toward your pilot career today.
+To learn more about how LAFA can help you achieve your aviation goals, visit our [website](/) and take the first step toward your pilot career today.